jaebradley/nba-cli/README.md

 `npm install nba-scoreboard`

 ### Commands
-* `nba games today`: Get today's NBA games
+* `nba games today`: Get NBA games that started today
-* `nba games tomorrow`: ...and tomorrow's NBA games
+* `nba games tomorrow`: ...and NBA games that start tomorrow
-* `nba games yesterday`: ...and yesterday's NBA games
+* `nba games yesterday`: ...and NBA games that started yesterday
-* `nba games 2016-01-01`: ...and a custom date's NBA games
+* `nba games 2016-01-01`: ...and NBA games that started on a custom date

 ### Example output